jorhett/learning-mcollective/README.md

 ## Overview

-This is a collective of file for r10k setup of the Puppet module used in the development of the book
+This is a collection of files for r10k setup of the Puppet module used in the development of the book
 [![Learning MCollective cover](http://akamaicovers.oreilly.com/images/0636920032472/rc_cat.gif)](http://shop.oreilly.com/product/0636920032472.do)
 >  O'Reilly Media, Inc
 >  ISBN: [978-1-4919-4567-4](http://shop.oreilly.com/product/0636920032472.do)